Frequently asked questions on Microsoft Q&A.

 What are the major benefits of Microsoft Q&A versus Stack Overflow?

 We love Stack Overflow.
 We will continue supporting our customers who ask questions there.
-We also are surfacing answers from Stack Overflow in Microsoft Q&A.
+We also surface answers from Stack Overflow on Microsoft Q&A.

 What is the difference between Microsoft Q&A and Microsoft Tech Community?

 Microsoft Q&A is first party experience for technical answers on Microsoft products.
 Developers and IT Pros can solve problems with the help of community experts and Microsoft engineering.
 The experience includes a rich knowledgebase which ingests content from a variety of sources (e.g., MSDN Forums, Stack Overflow) to help customers get the answers they need quickly.

 Microsoft Tech Community provides a connection between customers, Microsoft and community experts to share best practice and ideas, receive supportive encouragement and learn through discussions and blogs across Azure and Microsoft 365 products and programs.

 How do I report a new feature or a bug for Microsoft Q&A?

 In the Microsoft Q&A header, click Site feedback.
 Please search the existing feedback to see if the same bug or request is already proposed or reported.
 If so, simply vote on the feedback item.
 If the feedback is not yet reported, please create a new one.
 Our team will review it and update its status as it moves forward.
 For more information about feedback, see the Site feedback help article.

 What happens after I submit feedback for Microsoft Q&A?